mre/endler.dev/content/2022/look/index.md

 It prints words that start with a prefix.

-And it's been around for a while; since "Version 7 AT&T UNIX", according to `man look`.
+It's been around for a while, too.
+Since "Version 7 AT&T UNIX", according to `man look`.
-That's like 1979 and I find out about it now.
+That's like...
+1979 (?) and I find out about it now.
 Oh well.

 Anyhow, let's write a Rust thing, shall we?